 - The main constructions which use the subjunctive

 There is an optional revision session before supper, covering the key grammar learned that day or anything else students ask to go back over.
 At the end of the course the students sit an actual GCSE past paper (with just a couple of very minor modifications) marked by actual GCSE standards.
 The average mark across the beginners’ cohort is usually a comfortable A-grade.
+(NB this is in no way an official qualification – just a means for beginners to see how far they have come in such a short space of time.)

 Click here to see the detailed beginners’ scheme of work.
 (This is based on what has happened in previous years and will of course vary a little year on year.)